beckn/local-retail/docs/implementation-guide/1_local-retail.md

 ### 1.2.2 Recommendations for BAPs

-#### 1.2.1.1 Selecting a retail item from the catalog
+#### 1.2.1.1 Selecting a retail product from the catalog
-- REQUIRED.
+- OPTIONAL.
 The BAP user MUST submit the form on the url received from  `on_search`  under `xinput.form.url`.
 - REQUIRED.
 The BAP MUST implement the `on_select` endpoint on the url specified in the `context.bap_uri` field sent during `select`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 #### 1.2.2.2  Initializing a retail order